 No adverse impacts to groundwater would be anticipated as a result of construction of the Proposed Action.
-The Proposed Action would comply with the requirements of the Clean Water Act (CWA) through preparation and implementation of a SWPPP and filing of a NOI to comply with the Construction General NPDES Permit.
-The Proposed Action would also request a Stormwater Runoff Permit in compliance with the Wisconsin NPDES program.
+The Proposed Action would comply with the requirements of the Clean Water Act (CWA) through preparation and implementation of a SWPPP and filing of a NOI to comply with the WPDES General Permit for Storm Water Associated with Land Disturbing Construction Activity.
+The Proposed Action would also request a Stormwater Runoff Permit in compliance with the WPDES program.
 The SWPPP would include BMPs to implement and maintain effective erosion and sediment controls (such measures can include but are not limited to silt fences, soil stabilization, construction matting, and other sediment control measures).
 Existing agricultural drainage tiles identified on the Project site would be avoided to the extent practicable and maintained and repaired or replaced as needed.